epam/syndicate-rule-engine/src/lambdas/api_handler/README.md

 #### DynamoDB

-* CaaSCustomers - the table used by service to get and store data about activated Customers;
+* SRECustomers - the table used by service to get and store data about activated Customers;
-* CaaSRules - the table used by service to get and store data about rules which are used for scans;
+* SRERules - the table used by service to get and store data about rules which are used for scans;
-* CaaSTenants - the table used by service to get and store data about activated Tenants;
+* SRETenants - the table used by service to get and store data about activated Tenants;
-* CaaSRoles - the table used by service to get and store data about roles;
+* SRERoles - the table used by service to get and store data about roles;
-* CaaSPolicies - the table used by service to get and store data about policies;
+* SREPolicies - the table used by service to get and store data about policies;
-* CaaSJobs - the table used by service to store data about scans;
+* SREJobs - the table used by service to store data about scans;
-* CaaSSettings - the table used by service to get and store settings data;
+* SRESettings - the table used by service to get and store settings data;
-* CaaSUsers - the table used by service to get and store user data: user_id and tenant;
+* SREUsers - the table used by service to get and store user data: user_id and tenant;
-* CaaSRulesets - the table used by service to get and store data about custom and licensed rulesets.
+* SRERulesets - the table used by service to get and store data about custom and licensed rulesets.

 ### Lambda Configuration